 If you do not wish to vote in person or you will not be attending the AGM, you may vote by proxy.
-If you have received a printed copy of these proxy materials by mail, you may vote by proxy using the enclosed Form of Proxy.
-To vote by proxy using the enclosed Form of Proxy (only if you have received a printed copy of these proxy materials by mail), complete, sign and date your Form of Proxy and return it promptly in the envelope provided.
+If you have received a printed copy of these proxy materials by mail, you may vote by proxy using the enclosed Form of Proxy (only if you have received a printed copy of these proxy materials by mail), complete, sign and date your Form of Proxy and return it promptly in the envelope provided.